ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Merged the concepts of EDHOC "session_id" and identifier of token series.

 * Enabled the transport of the access token also in EDHOC EAD_3.

+* Defined semantics of the newly defined CWT/JWT Confirmation Methods.

+* Clarifications and editorial improvements.

 ## Version -01 to -02 ## {#sec-01-02}